computationalmodelling/virtualmicromagnetics/_posts/1970-01-01-getting_started-1.md

 [Vagrant](https://www.vagrantup.com/) using
 [VirtualBox](https://www.virtualbox.org/wiki/Downloads) as a provider (see [About](/about/)).
-Commanding the following in an empty directory with Vagrant and VirtualBox installed will download and run the full Virtual Micromagnetics
+Commanding the following in an empty directory with Vagrant and VirtualBox installed will download and run the lite Virtual Micromagnetics
 environment:

-    vagrant init virtualmicromagnetics/full
+    vagrant init virtualmicromagnetics/lite
     vagrant up --provider virtualbox

 The complete list of virtualmicromagnetics environments can be found